Bayard Rustin: From protest to politics

-He also argued that the African-American community was threatened by the appeal of identity politics, particularly the rise of "Black power".
-He thought this position was a fantasy of middle-class black people that repeated the political and moral errors of previous black nationalists, while alienating the white allies needed by the African-American community.
-Nation editor and Harvard Law Professor Randall Kennedy noted later that, while Rustin had a general "disdain of nationalism", he had a "very different attitude toward Jewish nationalism" and was "unflaggingly supportive of Zionism".
+Rustin "repudiat[ed] the sloganeering of Black Power" and was especially contemptuous of cultural Black nationalism.
+He argued that the African-American community was threatened by the appeal of identity politics, thinking this position was a fantasy of middle-class Black people that repeated the political and moral errors of previous Black nationalists while alienating the white allies the African-American community needed.
+Although he continued to support the teaching of Black history, he (along with A. Philip Randolph and Roy Wilkins) became critical of "feel good" cultural nationalist versions of Black studies.

+Nation editor and Harvard Law Professor Randall Kennedy stated that starting from the late 1960s, Rustin criticised radical leaders such as Stokely Carmichael, H. Rap Brown and Huey Newton, and took the side of the mostly white and Jewish United Federation of Teachers in its racially polarising 1968 New York City teachers' strike.
+Rustin also continued "to promote integration and nonviolent coalition politics."
+Kennedy adds that while Rustin had a general "disdain of nationalism", he had a "very different attitude toward Jewish nationalism" and was "unflaggingly supportive of Zionism".